NATO chief, in speech to Congress, declares Trump's push for more defense spending is working

 On Tuesday, Trump said along Stoltenberg that the relationship with NATO “has been very good” and he hailed “tremendous progress” on the question of defense spending.

-But he noted also noted that Germany, in particular, was not, according to him, “paying what they should be paying.”
+But he noted that Germany, in particular, was not, according to him, “paying what they should be paying.”

 "Germany is not paying their fair share," he said.